cpimhoff/DogGoat/README.md

 # DogGoat
-_www.doggoat.com_

-**DogGoat**, perhaps despite the title, is not about stuff like cat gifs.
-It's about real comedians sharing their real work.
-It's not about *LOLs* per minute, or share buttons, it's about comedians having a confident place to post what they have been working on and see what sticks.
-It's a hub for readers to find consistently cutting edge humor.
-It's bits, not gags.
+Let's look at comedy on the internet.
+Yes: cats are great.
+Oh baby: Buzzfeed really knows how to make a quiz.

+Where do comedians go when they have a nice funny piece and don't want to publish a book?
+The chaotic environment of online forums and share buttons?

+DogGoat was created to be an oasis for comedians to share their real work.
+And it's a hub for readers who want well crafted humor.

-**DogGoat** is a webapp built on top of RubyOnRails and a relational database.
-Primary development has been on the part of *Charlie Imhoff* and is licensed under Apache License (Version 2.0).
+**DogGoat** is a webapp built on top of RubyOnRails and a Postgres database.
+Primary development has been on the part of *Charlie Imhoff* and the app is licensed under the Apache License (Version 2.0).